johnfinnian/hello-world/README.md

 # hello-world

-Just new repository
-My name is Johnfinnian
+My name is Johnfinnian.

-I like things about coding
+I like things about coding.